 - You have been in employment for at least 8 weeks in the previous 26 weeks before becoming a carer.
-You must have worked for a minimum of 16 hours per week or 32 hours per fortnight. - You give up work to be a full-time Carer (but you are still allowed to take up employment/self-employment/training/education for up to 15 hours per week with the approval of the Department (DEASP).
+You must have worked for a minimum of 16 hours per week or 32 hours per fortnight. - You give up work to be a full-time Carer (but you are still allowed to take unemployment/self-employment/training/education for up to 15 hours per week with the prior approval of the Department (DEASP).

 Carer's Benefit - Rates of Payment:

-Aged under 66, caring for 1 person =€210.00
+Aged under 66, caring for 1 person = €215.00

-Aged under 66, caring for 2 persons =€315.00
+Aged under 66, caring for 2 persons = = 322.50

-Qualified Adult = There is no Qualified Adult Payment on Carers Benefit.
+Qualified Adult = There is no Qualified Adult Payment on Carer's Benefit.

-Qualified Child: Full-Rate = €29.80
+Qualified Child\: Full-Rate = €31.80

-Half-Rate = €14.90
+Half-Rate = €15.90

 \ You can claim an increase for a child if they are under age 18, normally live with you and are maintained by you.
 If a child is in full-time education by day at a recognised school or college this increase is payable until the end of the academic year in which the child reaches age 22.
 (This child does not have to live at home).
 A full-rate Qualified Child Increase is payable if you are single, widowed, separated or a civil partner who is not living with the other civil partner.
 You may get a half-rate increase if you are living with your spouse, civil partner or cohabitant.
 If your spouse, civil partner or cohabitant is getting a payment from the DEASP you will each get a half-rate increase.
+If a carer's Spouse/Co-Habitant/Civil Partner's gross income amounts to €400.00 or more per week, NO payment is made for child dependants.